freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.SMS.md

 The contents of the message.

 <i>b: report</i>
-If true, status reports (message receipts) will be sent by the  SMS Center, delivered via the <a href="specs/org.freesmartphone.GSM.SMS/#IncomingMessageReceipt">IncomingMessageReceipt</a> signal.
+If true, status reports (message receipts) will be sent by the  SMS Center, delivered via the [IncomingMessageReceipt](specs/org.freesmartphone.GSM.SMS.IncomingMessageReceipt)</a> signal.

 ***Returns:***